usaid-cs/yesterday-i-learned/random.md

 - The anti-skip feature in many CD players used significantly more power than having it off.
 That's why they have a switch for it.
 - At 300 million emails a day, Gmail might have real issues with regular hash collisions, not numerically, but by [the way entropy is gathered](https://stackoverflow.com/questions/1155008/how-unique-is-uuid).
 - The [Anker 20100 mAh battery pack](https://www.amazon.com/dp/B00X5RV14Y/) is just six of [these](https://www.amazon.com/Panasonic-NCR18650B-3400mAh-Rechargeable-Battery-Green/dp/B00DHXY72O) NCR18650B cells packed together.
 If the $42 battery pack has six of these, and two of these cost $15, You can take one of those packs apart for cheap cells.
-- /r/fakenews existed before it was cool.
-It has nothing to do with that guy who keeps making up fake news.
 - The basement is cooler in the summer, and colder in the winter.
 - [Chartered banks](https://en.wikipedia.org/wiki/Banking_in_Canada)
 - Excel's SUMPRODUCT(row1, row1...) multiplies two rows together and gives you a sum.
 Good for weighted tallies.